sanghavi-vemulapati/Rental-Agreement-Metadata-expration-using-spacy/README.md

 **Approach:**

-Using NER with spacy to extract the metadata
+1. Using NER with spacy to extract the metadata

-Break it into two parts – Preprocessing and training model.
+2. Break it into two parts – Preprocessing and training model.

-Start with a single label and then scale it by adding the rest of the labels
+3. Start with a single label and then scale it by adding the rest of the labels.

 **Preprocessing methods I have tried:**

-Using data frames and utilizing the given trainingset.csv to prepare ** Using spacy pattern Matcher module to match the patterns for the labels ** Using spacy ruler and extractacy module to match the patterns ** Using label studio to select the labels and prepare the training data.
+1. Using data frames and utilizing the given trainingset.csv to prepare.**

+2. Using spacy pattern Matcher module to match the patterns for the labels.**

+3. Using spacy ruler and extractacy module to match the patterns.**

+4. Using label studio to select the labels and prepare the training data.
 (Effective one for the given scenario)

+**Code snippets are not uploaded for the 1,2,3 preprocessing methods.
+As they are not that effective.
+If you need to take a look at it, you can reach out to me to my Linkedin https://www.linkedin.com/in/sanghavivemulapati

 **1. NER Rental using label studio annotations.ipynb -**